dddappp/ao-cli/README.md

 Universal AO CLI tool for testing and automating any AO dApp (replaces AOS REPL)

+> **⚠️ Important Notice**: This tool has not been sufficiently adapted and tested for mainnet environments.
+Please use it on legacy networks for development and testing purposes.
+Mainnet support is currently experimental and may not function as expected.

 ## Overview

 This is a non-interactive command-line interface for the AO (Arweave Offchain) ecosystem.
 Unlike the official `aos` REPL tool, this CLI exits after each command completes, making it perfect for automation, testing, and CI/CD pipelines.